aradmargalit/phobos/README.md

 docker-compose up --build
 ```

-Alternatively, you can set up a `server/.env` file to store these secrets.
+Alternatively, you can set up a `.env` file to store these secrets at the project root.
 Docker compose will automatically pick up the `.env` file's variables.

+Check out [the sample file](./.env.sample) to see the layout and format for this file.

 ```text
 # API Variables